Long-distance traveling with your horse – pro tips!

 - Speaking of hay and water, you may want to consider wetting your hay down to minimize dust in the trailer, make it easier to chew, and adding some hydration.
 Now is not the time to buy hay on the go, pack plenty from home.

 - Cameras in the trailer?
-Having cameras in the trailer is certainly a luxury, and most systems use monitor that replaces your rear view mirror.
-(When not in use, the mirror acts like a regular mirror.)
+Having cameras in the trailer is certainly a luxury, and most systems use a monitor that replaces your rearview mirror.
+When not in use, the mirror acts like a regular mirror.
 If your rig is super smooth and/or a gooseneck, your ride may be more stable and you will not feel moving around as easily.
 Something to look into!

 - Do you feed your horse’s regular grain meals?
-It’s possible that your Veterinarians will advise not feeding supplements or concentrated food sources while doing long distance traveling.
-(If you are laying up over night, you may be able to feed a bit of his regular grain and supplements.)
-Often owners will replace grains and supplements with a mash, and unless your horse is used to these, it may not be a good idea to mix up your horse’s diet on the road.
+It’s possible that your veterinarians will advise not feeding supplements or concentrated food sources while doing long distance traveling.
+If you are laying up overnight, you may be able to feed a bit of his regular grain and supplements.
+Often owners will replace grains and supplements with mash, and unless your horse is used to these, it may not be a good idea to mix up your horse’s diet on the road.
 There is also a debate on using a mineral oil treatment in the diet before your trip.
-For many, this is a great way to insure that the GI system is nice and lubed up.
-However, recent thinking by some Veterinarians suggest that the oil can block absorption of nutrients and water.
-So - be sure to talk to your Veterinarian during the planning process.
+For many, this is a great way to ensure that the GI system is nice and lubed up.
+However, recent thinking by some veterinarians suggests that the oil can block the absorption of nutrients and water.
+So – be sure to talk to your veterinarian during the planning process.

 Horses on a plane – food and water in front of them!

 - What other things do I need to think about?
 Just off the top of my head, know how to change a tire and have the right tools to do it.
 Know that the wrenches and tools that can change your truck tire may not work on your trailer tire.
-Have a well stocked Vet kit with you.
+Have a fully stocked Vet Kit with you.
 Have an emergency plan.

 - And even more things to think about?
 Work with your team of professionals on planning the details of the trip.
 Know that an unfit horse will find traveling long distances very hard on his body.
 And my personal pet peeve, if your trailer windows do not have screens, please have some installed.
 You know what a rock can do to a windshield, imagine your dear friend’s eye.
-Also consider using a fly mask if the trailer is super windy to keep dust at bay from those eyes.
-Don’t forget about current Coggins, travel health certificates, and vaccinations - planning for the area you are traveling to, and plan well in advance.
+Also, consider using a fly mask if the trailer is super windy to keep dust at bay from those eyes.
+Don’t forget about current Coggins, travel health certificates, and vaccinations – planning for the area you are traveling to, and plan well in advance.
 Many vaccines new to your horse may need a booster.
-Think long and hard about how to wrap your horse's legs (do you trust a shipper to do this?)
+Think long and hard about wrapping your horse’s legs.
+If you use a shipper, this may not be able to happen.

 This article has lots of think about when you are crossing state lines, and what you need to bring with you.